PipedreamHQ/pipedream/docs/docs/README.md

 ## Open Source

-Hundreds of apps are already integrated with Pipedream.
-Explore APIs, triggers, actions and more in the [marketplace](https://pipedream.com/explore) Contribute to Pipedream's registry of open source components on GitHub.
+Pipedream maintains an open source registry of source and action components on GitHub.
+Re-use these components in workflows so you don't need to write boilerplate code for common API integrations.
+Use existing components as scaffolding to customize and publish your own.
+Or create a PR contribute new or enhanced components via GitHub.

 ## Contributing